mramshaw/NoteM/Events.md

 Probably only __4__ needs to be logged, as the others are part of application installation and uninstallation, respectively.

+## Timing

+In order to maintain a consistent approach, in all cases the event will be logged just __before__ the actual event takes place.
+This may create problems in the unlikely case that the event ___fails___ however logging the ___intent___ of the action should create the clearest possible audit trail.

 ## To Do

 - [ ] Update this document as new Events are discovered